 Yamaha YAS-209 review: Installation

 Connecting the YAS-209 to my TV using an HDMI cable was straightforward.
 To enable Alexa and music streaming, you need to download the free Yamaha Sound Bar app (previously Yamaha soundbars used its HT Controller app), and it walks you through the process of connecting to your network.
 The YAS-209 can connect to only 2.4-GHz wireless networks, or you can use a wired Ethernet cable.

 Alexa was responsive to my requests — it changed the volume and input on the soundbar and handled typical requests of the assistant as well, such as providing the weather and turning on a Wemo switch.
 Alexa works even when the soundbar is powered off.
 However, it couldn't do everything I wanted it to; for example, it couldn't turn the soundbar on or off.

 During Avengers: Endgame, the YAS-209 made the quiet dialog scenes easy to understand.
 But in the big battle between the Avengers and Thanos, I expected to feel more floor rattling from the low-frequency effects.
-The witty dialog of the various Spider-men, women and pigs of Spider-Man: Into the Spider-Verse was resonant and easy to hear above the bass-heavy soundtrack.
+The witty dialog of the various Spider-men, women and pigs of Spider-Man: Into the Spider-Verse was easy to hear above the bass-heavy soundtrack.

 I was more impressed by the way the YAS-209 handled a variety of music in Stereo mode.
 The bass on Billie Eilish's "Bad Guy" rattled the floor, and her vocals were still clear.
 The finger-picked acoustic guitar on Fleetwood Mac's "Never Going Back Again" was crisp and full.